This guide will walk you through setting up a site with our Kerygma theme.

 - This tab gives options related to the main content area of the theme.

 - Add custom text for your footer here as well as colors.
 To add social icons, you’ll need to create a navigation menu (see that section below).
+This is where you choose the number of columns you’d like your footer to have.

 - Colors and fonts for sidebar widgets.